Castiglion del Bosco

 - Landscape design and plant selection was originally completed by EDSA, a U.S.-based firm; however, once they reached the construction phase, they realized that regional knowledge would be key to a successful design.
 Local horticulture experts and landscape architects were hired to help complete installation of the gardens.
 Several of the areas across the 4,500-acre site were found to have slightly different micro-climates and variations in soil, requiring the adjustment and fine-tuning of the original plans.
 Earlier involvement of local specialists would have saved time and eliminated redundancy in the designs for certain areas.

 Interior Designer: Hispano Suiza

 Market Position and Imaging: InterCommunications

 Peer Review/Landscape Architecture: Marco Battaggia

 The landscape architect was responsible for all site planning and landscape design, working with a team of local designers, specialists and craftsmen to preserve the unique cultural and environmental heritage of the region and site.
 This included: observing and researching the vernacular of the local landscape and architecture, inventorying existing conditions, providing construction oversight and observation, and creating a landscape maintenance manual for the project.

 Research Fellow: Victoria Chanse, PhD, Assistant Professor, University of Maryland

-Research Assistant: Jen Salazar, PhD candidate, University of Maryland
+Research Assistant: Jennifer Salazar, PhD candidate, University of Maryland